[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 조카가 곰인형을 갖고 싶다기에 내가 하나 사 줬어요.

-Since my niece said that she wanted a teddy bear, I bought her one.
+I bought her one since my niece said she wanted a teddy bear.

 Since 갖고 싶다, “want” is an adjective, you add -다기에 to make 갖고 싶다기에, “since (my niece) said that (she) wanted.”